letam/expo-image-picker-issue-reproduce/Readme.md

 ## Reproduce the issue

-The issue is only reproducable with a full production build or a development build using a dev client.
+The issue is only reproducible with a full production build or a development build using a dev client.
 Here are the steps for reproducing with a dev client:

 Deployment steps: